marcoalopez/marcoalopez.github.io/Resume.md

 Spanish and Galician - mother tongue
 English - fluent
-Portuguese - reading fluently and listening comprehension
-French - elementary proficiency
+French and Portuguese - elementary proficiency

 #
-*Last update*: 2017/12/29
+*Last update*: 20178/01/08
-*Copyright © 2017; Header image (the road) by Kamil Lehmann on Unsplash (CC0)*
+*Copyright © 2018; Header image (the road) by Kamil Lehmann on Unsplash (CC0)*
 *Hosted on GitHub Pages — Created with [Typora](https://typora.io/)*